Call for submissions: IFLA Metropolitan Libraries Short Film Award 2019

-Entries to be selected for the IFLA Metropolitan Libraries Short Film Award must be in English or have English subtitles or be accompanied by a text sheet in English.
+In order to be selected for the IFLA Metropolitan Libraries Short Film Award entries in languages other than English must have English subtitles.

-The short films competing for the 2017 IFLA Metropolitan Libraries Short Film Award will be projected and voted by the participants of the IFLA MetLib Conference in Montréal, Canada (April 30 – May 5).
+The short films competing for the 2019 IFLA Metropolitan Libraries Short Film Award will be projected and voted by the participants of the IFLA MetLib Conference in Helsinki, Finland (May 8 – 10).

 Criteria for selection of winner